-People eat large amounts of food, then induce vomiting, use laxatives, diet, fast, or vigorously exercise to compensate.
+People eat large amounts of food, then make themselves vomit, use laxatives, diet, fast, or vigorously exercise to compensate.

 Doctors suspect the diagnosis when people are overly concerned about their weight and their weight fluctuates a lot.

 People with bulimia nervosa have repeated episodes of binge eating.
 That is, they eat much larger amounts of food than most people would eat in a similar time under similar circumstances.
-The amount considered excessive for a normal meal may differ from that for a holiday meal.
+Circumstances and culture are important because the amount considered excessive for a normal meal may differ from the amount considered excessive for a holiday meal.

 Emotional stress often triggers the binges, which are usually done in secret.
-Binge eating, which is accompanied by a feeling of a loss of control, usually includes eating when not hungry and eating to the point of pain.
+Binge eating, which is accompanied by a feeling of a loss of control, usually includes eating when not hungry and eating to the point of physical discomfort.

 People tend to consume sweet, high-fat foods, such as ice cream and cake.
 The amount of food consumed varies and sometimes involves thousands of calories.
 Binges may occur as often as several times a day.

 In an attempt to counteract the effects of the excess food, people use various means to compensate:

 Purging—for example, by making themselves vomit (self-induced vomiting) or taking laxatives or diuretics (drugs that cause the kidneys to excrete more water)

 Some also take diuretics to treat perceived bloating.

 Unlike in anorexia nervosa, the body weight of people with bulimia nervosa tends to fluctuate around normal.
 Overweight or obesity affects very few people with anorexia nervosa.